 Mittimatalik is a busy Arctic community in a beautiful setting.
 The views of nearby Bylot Island are stunning.
 We will have a chance to explore the town.
 The cultural presentation at the Community Hall is not to be missed— handcrafted goods may be available here, too.

-We will spend four days exploring Tallurutiup Imanga (Lancaster Sound), one of Canada's newest National Marine Conservation Areas.
-Narwhal, beluga, and bowhead whales transit and feed in this area.
-We’ll cruise by ship and Zodiac in search of wildlife.
-On the northern border of Tallurutiup Imanga lies Devon Island, the largest uninhabited island on Earth at over 50,000 square kilometres.
-The island’s geology is stunning.
-Flat-topped mountains, glacial valleys, and a substantial ice cap give Devon Island its unique character.
-We’ll visit a number of the bays—hiking the tundra, discovering the botany, cruising a glacier face, and wildlife-spotting from ship and from shore.
-Once home to Inuit and their ancestors, we will visit archaeological sites with expert interpretation to learn about the human history of this now-abandoned island.
-We’ll also catch a glimpse of recent human history as we visit the remains of a Royal Canadian Mounted Police and Hudson's Bay Company site at Dundas Harbour.
+Cruise by ship and by Zodiac in search of narwhal, beluga, and bowhead whales that transit and feed in this area.
+Admire Devon Island’s unique geological character, with its flat-topped mountains, glacial valleys, and substantial ice cap.
+At the northern edge of Tallurutiup Imanga, it’s the largest uninhabited island on Earth at over 50,000 square kilometres.
+Hike the tundra, cruise a glacier face, and keep your eyes peeled for polar bears and other wildlife from ship and from shore.
+Visit archaeological sites with expert interpretation to learn about the human history of Inuit and their ancestors who once lived on this now-abandoned island.
+Then catch a glimpse of more recent history when you visit the remains of a Royal Canadian Mounted Police and Hudson's Bay Company site at Dundas Harbour.

-Learn about the significance of the origin of the hamlet.
-In 1953, Inuit from Inukjuak, Québec, and Mittimatalik were relocated, under false pretenses, by the Canadian government with the aim of asserting Canadian sovereignty.
+Learn about the significance of the origin of the hamlet in 1953, Inuit from Inukjuak, Québec and Mittimatalik were relocated under false pretences by the Canadian government with the aim of asserting Canadian sovereignty.
 Today the community is home to just under 250 people and is an important staging point for High Arctic research, tourism, and military activities.